Nazim-hasan/TimeCraft/README.md

 # - apps: all apps
 # - libs: all libs
 # -----------------------------EXAMPLE------------------------------------
-/libs/shared/data-access ---> contains services and utilities for interacting with back-end systems and all code related to state management
-/libs/shared/ui ---> contains only presentational components (in other words - UI kit) /libs/shared/types ---> contains common interfaces, enums, constants /libs/shared/utils ---> contains common utilities and services used by other libraries and applications
+/libs/shared/data-access ---> contains services and utilities code related to state management /libs/shared/ui ---> contains only presentational components (in other words - UI kit) /libs/shared/types ---> contains common interfaces, enums, constants /libs/shared/utils ---> contains common utilities and services used by other libraries and applications